skilesare/immortality/a_definitions_of_toward.md

 ## A Definitions of 'Toward'

-There is nothing tricky in the way I am using 'toward' in my title of this book.
-I believe there is an economics that can propel us toward a much longer lifespan for our minds.
-This economics is not a magic bullet that can outstrip the laws of physics and the path from here to immortality being achieved maybe be a very, very long path.
-Also do not underestimate mankind's ability to aim poorly.
+I use 'toward' in my title of this book in a straightforward manner.
+An economics exists that can propel us toward a much longer lifespan for our minds.
+This economics does not present a magic bullet that can outstrip the laws of physics and there may be a very long path from here to achieving immortality.
+Also, do not underestimate mankind's ability to aim poorly.

 ### On the Shape of the Change in Life Expectancy